 This section focuses on the access to primary education in South Africa.
-Primary education spans Grades 1 to 7.
+Primary education

+Goal 2: Ensuring that by 2015 all children, particularly girls, children in difficult circumstances and those belonging to ethnic minorities, have access to a complete free and compulsory primary education of good quality. spans Grades 1 to 7.
 The appropriate age for primary schooling in South Africa is 7-to-13-year-olds.
 The Education Laws Amendment Bill of 2002 stipulates the age of admission to Grade 1 as the year in which a child turns 7.
 However, a Constitutional Court challenge to the Bill in 2003, resulted in the school-going age for Grade 1 being changed to age 5, if a child turns 6 on or before 30 June in the Grade 1 year.
 This was implemented with effect from the 2004 school year and is still in place (Republic of South Africa, 1996b).